 On Christmas Eve, the Maryland Court of Special Appeals issued a treatise of an opinion written by retired Judge Charles E. Moylan in Antar v.
 Eagan.
-I’m not going to give you a complete analysis because it is Christmas, but this case is worth talking about for Maryland personal injury attorneys, as it highlights the perils of filing suit where there are two possible jurisdictions.
-The plaintiffs really got a raw deal in this case, although I think they probably could have avoided the problem with more careful treading.
+I’m not going to give you a complete analysis because it is Christmas, but this case is worth talking about for Maryland personal injury attorneys.
+It highlights the perils of filing suit where there are two possible jurisdictions.
+The plaintiffs seemingly got a raw deal in this case, although I think they probably could have avoided the problem with more careful treading.
 Whether Maryland law truly reflects the court’s holding here is something for the Maryland Court of Appeals to decide.

 Plaintiff’s thinking was (with some logic) that the running of the limitations period in